 Now you can simulate the model that includes the protected model.
 Because the protected model is set to Accelerator mode, the simulation produces the same outputs that it did when used in Accelerator mode in the source model.

 The Web view is a read-only reference of the protected model.
+You can see this read-only view of a protected model if the Web view functionality is enabled during creation.
 To view the Web view of a protected model, right-click the protected-model badge icon and select Show Web view.
 Hover over a block in the model Web view to show the parameter values.
-A Report Generator license is required to use the model Web view.

 If the Web view is password protected, then right-click the protected-model badge icon and select Authorize.
 In the Model view box, enter the password, and then click OK.